ChromRec: Self-Assembly of Nucleosomes Driven by Directional Recognition: Results

-\textbf{Crowded-mixture assembly.} To assess the selectivity of our recognition-based interaction scheme under biologically relevant regime, we challenged the system to assemble histone octamers within a crowded, heterogeneous environment.
+\textbf{Crowded-mixture assembly.} To assess the selectivity of our \textit{recognition} force field term under a biologically relevant regime, we challenged the system to assemble histone octamers within a crowded, heterogeneous environment.
 The goal of this test is to evaluate whether correct octamers can still form spontaneously when multiple competing pathways and intermediate species are available, as one would expect in cellular contexts.
 To quantify assembly progression, we tracked the abundance of each N-mer species (i.e., clusters containing N histone beads) as a function of time.
 We initialized a mixture of 256 histone beads, comprising 64 subunits of each subtype (H3, H4, H2A, H2B), randomly distributed throughout a cubic simulation box.
 This configuration corresponds to 32 possible octamers.
 Five independent replicas were run for $60~s$ of simulated time.
 No restraints or biasing forces were applied; octamer formation had to compete with the emergence of nonfunctional aggregates or incomplete intermediates.
 Monomers and small oligomers rapidly disappeared within the first few simulated seconds, replaced by a dominant population of tetrameric intermediates.
 By $\sim60~s$, fully formed octamers became the predominant species in four of five runs (see Figure \ref{fig:nmer}).
 A small number of higher-order aggregates (nonamers and decamers) were observed in some replicas, specifically, two nonamers in two runs, and decamers in three runs, indicating rare overgrowth events.
 Nevertheless, octamers consistently emerged as the thermodynamically favored endpoint.
-These results confirm that the interaction scheme is sufficient to drive correct assembly even in the presence of numerous competing interactions and potential kinetic traps.
-The predominance of correctly sized octamers demonstrates not only the specificity of the recognition potential but also its selectivity under high-concentration, crowded conditions.
-Together, these findings reinforce the conclusion that our force field promotes spontaneous, topologically correct nucleosome assembly under complex biological scenarios.
+These results confirm that the \textit{recognition} potentials are sufficient to drive correct assembly even in the presence of numerous competing interactions and potential kinetic traps.
+The predominance of correctly sized octamers demonstrates not only the specificity of the \textit{recognition} potential but also its selectivity under high-concentration, crowded conditions.
+Together, these findings reinforce the conclusion that our force field promotes spontaneous, topologically correct assembly of higher-order protein complexes under complex biological scenarios.